guillermopalencia/Connct-4-Project/README.md

 ### **_Getting Started_**

-##### For those with little to no knowledge on the snake game, it is a very fun single player game.
-The premise of this game is to collect apples in a 17x17 grid while your snake increases in length for every apple.
-Running into yourself or the border of the grid will cause you to lose.
+##### For those with little to no knowledge on Connect Four, it is a two player game where both players take turns dropping their colored tiles into a grid.
+In order to win you have to get 4 in a row of your tile color in any direction.

 #### A Trello board was used to keep track of development progress and can be viewed [here](https://trello.com/b/qcRefxBX/project-1-connect-four).